mvlabat/mvlabat.github.io/content/2020-03-02_winter-update/index.md

 Ok, this is almost the end..
 That's more of a promise to myself.

-Several commits before you could observe that when several missiles landed on a beetle, a beetle disappeared.
+Several commits before one could observe that when several missiles landed on a beetle, a beetle just disappeared.
 That wasn't very nice looking..
 So I decided to take the animations from my dusty sprites folder and finally add them to the game.
 This also required refactoring some of my animation systems, which I was procrastinating to do before, so it was a good call for two reasons.